 Tiling is a huge contributor to what can go wrong in a bathroom.
 Factor in the correct materials over using the cheapest product.
 If your project is a wet room, make sure that you use the right tanking system.

-If tiling is not part of your overall project cost, allow from around £28 per square metre upwards to cover it.
+If tiling is not part of your overall project cost, allow from around £850 to tile a bathroom of medium size.